 Can REBT Help With Anger?

-While anger can serve a valuable function, often it is misplaced and leads to more pain than benefit.
-Because REBT techniques are designed to work on emotional and behavioral issues stemming from irrational beliefs, it is perfectly suited to helping people have a more adaptive form of anger.
+While anger can serve a valuable function, it is often misplaced and leads to more pain than benefit.
+Because REBT techniques are designed to work on emotional and behavioral issues stemming from irrational beliefs, it is suited to helping people have a more adaptive form of anger.

 The DSM-5 does not list ‘anger problems’ as a diagnosable condition.
-But there are over 30 diagnoses in the DSM-5 that involve anger in some regard, so there is plenty of opportunity to use REBT to alleviate anger problems.3
+However, over 30 diagnoses in the DSM-5 involve anger in some regard, so there is plenty of opportunity to use REBT to alleviate anger problems.3

-Albert Ellis identified the core problem in anger management stems from one holding on to the idea that because things are frustrating or unfair, everything is “catastrophic.”4 He urged patients to see that while things can get bad, they are very rarely catastrophic.
+According to Albert Ellis, the core problem in anger management stems from holding on to the idea that everything is catastrophic because things are frustrating or unfair.4 He urged patients to see that things can get bad but are rarely catastrophic.
 Instead, we choose to make ourselves miserable by insisting things are worse than they are.
-Here, REBT’s Irrational Core Beliefs come into play, helping a person determine if the beliefs creating their anger and responses are justified.
+Here, REBT Irrational Core Beliefs come into play, helping a person determine if the beliefs creating their anger and responses are justified.

 Common REBT Techniques for Anger Management

-There are many REBT techniques available for anger management aimed at modifying one’s thoughts, emotions, and behavior.
+Many REBT techniques for anger management aim to modify thoughts, emotions, and behavior.
 Doing so can help clients learn healthy ways to respond to situations that trigger anger.
-Depending on the severity of symptoms, the therapist’s personality, the client’s personality, and additional factors, an REBT therapist may choose to focus on other interventions.
+Depending on the severity of symptoms, the therapist-client relationship, and additional factors, an REBT therapist may focus on other interventions.

 Below are REBT techniques that may be used for anger management:5